noahehall/theBookOfNoah/0current/blockchain/udacity.md

 - blockchain data is
   - held, shared and verified by all users on the block
   - anonymous and cryptographically secure
+- trusted 3rd party: entity that facilitates interactions between 2 parties
+  - establish security to secure, store/record and make transactions
+- ledger: list of transaction records, e.g. who sent, received, etc; removes the double spending problem
+  - is shared on the blockchain, everyone has access to it
+- double spending problem: when someone spends the same money more than once

 ## blockchain framework